Conservative State Value Estimation for Offline Reinforcement Learning: Preliminaries

-The offline RL is to learn the policy $\pi$ from a static dataset $D = \{ (s, a, r, s')\}$ consisting of transitions collected by any behaviour policy, aiming to behave well in the online environment.
-Note that, unlike the standard online RL, offline RL cannot interact with the environment during learning.

-\textbf{Conservative Value Estimation.} One main challenge in offline RL is the over-estimation of values introduced by extrapolation on unseen states and actions, which may make the learned policy collapse.
-To address this issue, conservatism or pessimism are used in value estimation, e.g. CQL learns a conservative Q-value function by penalizing the value of unseen actions on states:
+\textbf{Conservative Value Estimation.} One main challenge in offline RL arises from the over-estimation of values due to extrapolation in unseen states and actions.
+Such overestimation can lead to the deterioration of the learned policy.
+To address this issue, conservatism or pessimism is employed in value estimation.
+For instance, CQL learns a conservative Q-value function by penalizing the value of unseen actions: